Analytical mesoscale modeling of aeolian sand transport: Introduction

-Aeolian sand transport is the process of erratic grain hopping and irregular meandering of diffuse sand clouds occasionally observed on a windy day at the beach.
+Aeolian sand transport is the process of erratic grain hopping occasionally observed on a windy day at the beach.
 It remains perplexing how the wide variety of distinctive aeolian sand patterns, from tiny ripples to huge dunes, emerges from such seemingly chaotic dynamics.
-Attempts to derive coarse-grained mathematical models for aeolian transport started with Bagnold's seminal work in the 1930s \cite{Bagnold1941} and are still the subject of ongoing research \cite{Duran2011,Kok2012}, for good conceptual and practical reasons.
-With average grain trajectories exceeding the sub-millimeter grain scale by orders of magnitude, aeolian transport is a mesoscale phenomenon that should be amenable to such coarse-grained modeling.
-Moreover, faithful grain-scale simulations remain forbiddingly expensive, even with modern computers, so that even numerical approaches cannot avoid fairly drastic idealizations \cite{Anderson1988,Kok2009,Duran2012,Carneiro2013}.
+The current knowledge about the grain-scale structure of aeolian transport largely rests on laboratory and field experiments~\cite{Rasmussen2015}.
+Attempts to derive coarse-grained mathematical models that can rationalize the observations started with Bagnold's seminal work in the 1930s~\cite{Bagnold1941} and are still the subject of ongoing research~\cite{Duran2011,Kok2012,Paehtz2013,Barchyn2014,Jenkins2014,Berzi2016,Mayaud2017,Martin2017,Berzi2017}, for good conceptual and practical reasons.
+With average grain trajectories exceeding the sub-millimeter grain scale by orders of magnitude, aeolian transport is a typical mesoscale phenomenon that should be amenable to such coarse-grained modeling.
+Moreover, despite growing computational resources, faithful grain-scale simulations remain forbiddingly expensive, so that also numerical approaches cannot avoid fairly drastic idealizations~\cite{Anderson1988,Kok2009,Duran2012,Carneiro2013,Paehtz2015}.
+And even a perfect simulation of aeolian transport would \emph{per se}, without a theory, not make the emergence of the various mesoscales and ensuing sand structures less mysterious.